micropython/micropython-esp32-ulp/README.rst

 Co-Processor, written in MicroPython.

-It can translate small assembly language programs to a loadable/executable ULP machine code binary, directly on the ESP32 microcontroller.
+It can translate small assembly language programs to a loadable/executable ULP-FSM (not RISC-V) machine code binary, directly on a ESP32 microcontroller.

 This is intended as an alternative approach to assembling such programs using the `binutils-gdb toolchain <https://github.com/espressif/binutils-gdb/tree/esp32ulp-elf-2.35>`_